aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2150 1C opening/- 1C opening -.md

 ### <a name="1C_opening"> {1C} opening

 All unbalanced hands with ca. 11-19 HCP and without a 4-card or longer major suit - and all balanced (4333, 4432, and 5332) hands with 18-19 HCP - are opened {1C}.

-This bid is forcing.
+A {1C} opening bid is forcing.

 #### Some examples